get-convex/convex-fivetran-source/docs/overview.md

 preserved as is in the destination so that you can use JSON processing functions.

-For example, the following Convex Document...
+For example, the following Convex document:

 ```json
 {"street"  : "Main St."